Ravij-p/LoanStatusPrediction/README.md

 ## Results

-- The model achieves a certain accuracy on the training and testing datasets.
+- The model achieves a 77.08% of accuracy on the training datasets and 81.25% accuracy on testing datasets.
 - Predictions can be made on new data inputs regarding loan approval.

 ---